 Map Resolution: 0.46in/px

-First, you can see an online, embedded version of the interactive map below.
+Next you can see an online, embedded version of the interactive map below.
 In here you can zoom into see the detail at 100%.
 With a resolution of 0.46in/px, you should be able to make out details that are only an inch or two (several pixels across).
 You can also use the measuring tools to find lengths and areas, and create markers.
 Near the edges of the mapped area (which is ‘oversprayed’ from the desired target area) you can see how much more detailed it is than the satellite data.
+Depending on the terrain, it is possible for us to get resolution of about 0.2 pixels/inch.

 The images below show some comparisons between this map and Google Earth, both at 100%.
 Since our map can go closer, it is zoomed in more.